 - Engage the kids

-We’ve had a lot of fun despite the sickness, sitting on the couch playing some of the games we typically reserve for car trips.
+Even when you have sick kids, you can have fun as a family with some of these games.
 Need some inspiration on what to play?
 Here are some posts that’ll get you started:

 5. The Story Bowl